1990s Apple Macintosh LC475 & M1296Z 12″ RGB CRT Display Repair

 Pizza-box Macintoshes like the LC475 are nice and easy to disassemble – the top cover pops off and you’re straight in, and the internal parts are just held in with clips.

 With the mainboard removed and stripped for easier inspection, it seemed that the SMD electrolytic capacitors had started to leak, although not too badly.
+I therefore decided to replace all of them – see my general advice for electrolytic capacitor replacement for more detailed information on the process.

 The LC475 mainboard is fairly easy to recap as it only has eleven SMD electrolytic capacitors, as follows: